-Look for anything labelled “low fat,” “fat free,” or “reduced fat.”
-While these labels are fine for dairy products like milk, you shouldn’t automatically assume other types of foods are any better for your diet than the full-fat versions.
-Companies use more sugar, salt, and additives to make them taste good.
-The result is foods that are lower in fat, sure, but sugarier and sometimes even more caloric.
+“Low fat,” “fat free,” or “reduced fat,” while these labels are fine for dairy products like milk, you shouldn’t automatically assume other types of foods are any better for your diet than the full-fat versions as more sugar, salt, and additives are added to make them taste good.
+The result is foods that are lower in fat, sure, but contain more sugar and more calories.

 Many low-fat, reduced fat, and fat-free foods give you more than you bargained for: A recent UK study found that 10% of diet foods contain the same or more calories than the regular stuff, and that 40% had more sugar.
 When companies remove fat, they must use more sugar, salt, and additives to make the food taste better.
 Plus, research shows that a “low-fat” nutrition label leads all consumers, especially those who are overweight, to overeat.

-- Turkey bacon is lower in fat and calories than regular bacon—but not by much.
-One popular brand’s turkey bacon contains 35 calories and 3 grams of fat per serving, while center cut bacon (the leanest type of pork bacon) has 60 calories and 3.5 grams of fat.
+Rindless bacon with the fat trimmed is lower in fat and calories than regular bacon—but not by much.
+One popular brand “fatless” bacon contains 35 calories and 3 grams of fat per serving, while center cut bacon (the leanest type of pork bacon) has 60 calories and 3.5 grams of fat.
 Both are processed meat products that are high in sodium and nitrites, which are linked to heart problems.
 The slimmer option: Either type of bacon can be a part of a healthy diet—as long as you enjoy it just once in a while, and in small portions.
 Use it more as a garnish than a main event by sprinkling crumbled strips over Brussels sprouts or atop a veggie-filled salad.